 And Select the Enable functionality and if successful, the dialog (window) below will be thrown.

 Note: After this step, restart the system and it will logon automatically to the domain using the user account and password created.
 To verify this further a bit, launch the command prompt and type “whoami“.
 This will display the domain and the username currently logon to the account.

-See the following link for more tools available in the SysInternals suite.
+See the following How to download and use Windows SysInternals tools locally for more tools available in the SysInternals suite.